DataDog/docker-compose-example/README.md

 # Starting off from the Compose example

 To build a meaningful setup, we start from the [example](https://docs.docker.com/compose/#overview) that Docker put together to illustrate Compose.
-A simple python web application that connects to Redis to store the number of hits.
+A simple Python web application that connects to Redis to store the number of hits.

 Here is the `docker-compose.yml` that powers the whole setup.